Everyman boss leaves weeks after profit alert

 Mr Scrimgeour led the group for nearly five years, having taken the role in January 2021 after heading French restaurant chain Cote Brasserie since 2015.

-His sudden departure follows a profit alert earlier in December as shares plunged to record lows.
+His sudden departure follows a profit alert earlier in December as shares plunged to record lows, while the group’s finance director also quit before Christmas.

 The chain, which runs 49 cinemas across the UK, said at the time that box office performance in the fourth quarter of the year had been weaker than expected, while consumer spending was also under pressure.